dneuhann/dneuhann.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 My name is Daniel Neuhann.
-I am assistant professor of finance at the University of Texas at Austin, McCombs School of Business.
+I am an assistant professor of finance at the University of Texas at Austin, McCombs School of Business.
 I work on macroeconomics, financial intermediation and asset pricing, with a particular focus on the role of information and the industrial organization of financial markets.

 [Curriculum vitae](https://dneuhann.github.io/files/neuhann_cv.pdf)